The 51st Dixie Basketball Camp

 send her a sign from Heaven that he was OK.
 Sid told her

 he would send lady bugs.
 On Sunday, November 1st, the

-church staff was complaining of annoying creators that
+church staff was complaining of annoying creatures that

-were crawling across the projecter in the sanctuary –
+were crawling across the projector in the sanctuary –

 This summer, the Dixie Basketball Camp will be dedicated